lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 Firstly, as in rice paddies, _Azolla_ can be used as a bio-fertiliser, enhancing soil fertility by providing a natural source of nitrogen [@Watanabe1981].
 This reduces the need for synthetic fertilisers, promoting sustainable farming practices and reducing environmental impact.
 Studies have shown that incorporating _Azolla_ in rice cultivation can increase crop yields and improve soil health [@Watanabe1981;@bocchi2010].
+Especially when arable land is limited but fresh water is not, _Azolla_ may prove useful to farmers [@Lumpkin1980a].
 There are caveats naturally.
 _Azolla_ growth requires a big amount of fresh water, and incorporation of _Azolla_ as bio-fertiliser will underperform compared to synthetic fertiliser use.
 This practice is only feasible in areas where fresh water is plentiful and use of cheap but environmentally damaging synthetic fertiliser is discouraged.